 1. How To Finish The Track Fast

-It’s a tremendous advantage because it doesn’t happen very often that you can’t make new single sounds.
-On the other hand, when working on the project as a whole, it’s way more challenging to be focused and the consistent.
-The point is that your brain will give you better results by focusing on small actions rather than the one significant action (working on the project and creating new sounds at the same time)
+On the other hand, when working on the project as a whole, it’s way more challenging to be focused and consistent.
+The point is that your brain will focus better for the particular thing and you will get a better results by focusing on small actions rather than the one significant action (working on the project and creating new sounds at the same time)

 This is an excellent practice when you have time to producing music, but you don’t feel very creative and productive.
 With this practice, you will be able to use your sounds later in your projects.
 It’s like a piece of the puzzle in the music production process.